 Customer accounts can increase repeat spending and help you build a deeper relationship with your visitors.
 With this feature enabled, visitors can create accounts on your site where they'll securely save payment methods, shipping addresses, shopping carts, and online order information.

 - You're on the Commerce Basic or Advanced plan , or you've subscribed to Member Areas.

 - You have SSL enabled with the preference set to Secure.
 For help, visit Getting started with SSL.

 - You've enabled checkout on your domain.
 Both built-in .squarespace.com URLs and custom domains are eligible.

 Customer accounts aren't available on trial sites.

 - In the Home menu, click Commerce, then click Customer accounts.

 How account holders log in

 Your site visitors can create and sign into their accounts using an account login link on your site.
 This link may display automatically, depending on your site's version.

-The account login link displays automatically in your site's navigation after you enable Customer Accounts.
+The account login link displays automatically in your site's navigation after you enable customer accounts.
 The link text follows your site's header styles and displays as Login or Account, depending on if an account holder is logged out or not.
-It isn’t possible to edit the text of this link.
+It's not possible to edit the text of this link.